The Great Glacial Adventure

 The Coastal Mountains is home to some of the biggest glaciers and ice fields in North America.
 The Monarch Ice Field is the biggest ice field outside the Polar Circle.

-In addition, the Coastal Mountains are twice as big as the Canadian Rockies and are far less visited by tourists.
+In addition, the Coastal Mountains are twice as big as the Canadian Rockies and are far less visited by tourists - so expect to be 'wowed' without the crowds.

-Our Great Glacial Adventure will take us to one of the most remote and untouched areas in the vast Coastal Mountains.
+Our Great Glacial Adventure will take you to one of the most remote and untouched areas in the vast Coastal Mountains.

-This unique wilderness experience will start with a couple hiking days at Ape Lake, surrounded by many glaciers and amazing rock formations, this truly one of the most amazing places you'll ever visit.
+This unique wilderness experience will start with a couple hiking days at Ape Lake: surrounded by sheer glaciers and unique rock formations, this is truly one of the most amazing places you'll ever visit.

 This hiking adventure is suited for avid wilderness explorers who would like to explore a new terrain with no marked trails, no tourists and no worries.